cogini/mix_systemd/README.md

 Set `exec_start_wrap` to the name of the script, e.g.
 `deploy-runtime-environment-wrap` from `mix_deploy`.

-This is somewhat redundant with `rel/env.sh.eex` in Elixir 1.9, but it runs earlier, so it may still be useful.
+This is redundant with `rel/env.sh.eex` in Elixir 1.9, but it runs earlier, so it may still be useful.

 #### Runtime environment service